MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/azure-maps-creator-guide.md

 2. Search for “Azure Maps.”
 3. Create Azure Maps resource.

-### Create Azure Map Creator Resource
+### Create the Azure Maps Creator Resource
-- Use Azure Maps Creator to create private indoor map data.
+- Use the Azure Maps Creator to create private indoor map data.
 For more information, see [Manage Azure Maps Creator](/azure/azure-maps/how-to-manage-creator).

 ### Select your subsciption key

 - Primary and secondary keys are generated after the Azure Maps account is created.
 For more information, see [Authentication with Azure Maps](/azure/azure-maps/azure-maps-authentication).

-## Reviewing your building details
+## Review your building details

 1. When you've finished configuring all your buildings, select the **Review + Convert** button to review all your building details.